clescot/kafka-connect-http/README.md

 This big picture permits to highlight (with numbers in the picture) some key points in the architecture, which will be explained with details after the section dedicated to put in place the HTTP Sink and Source connectors:

-1. format of the incoming Kafka message (HTTP intention)
+1. format of the [incoming kafka message](incoming_message_format.md) (HTTP intention)
-2. The HTTP Sink connector listen to these topics (can be a list of topics, or a regex)
+2. The HTTP Sink connector listen to these topics (can be a list of topics, or a regex, via *topics* or *topics.regex* settings)
-3. The HTTP Sink connector transform the incoming message into an HTTP call and get the answer from the HTTP server Behaviour of the HTTP client shipped with the HTTP Sink Connector can be tuned, including the retry policy.
+3. The HTTP Sink connector transform the incoming message into an HTTP call and get the answer from the HTTP server.
+  Behaviour of the HTTP client shipped with the HTTP Sink Connector can be tuned, including the retry policy.
 At this stage, the HTTP Sink connector, according to the HTTP exchange details, decides if the HTTP exchange is a success or a failure.
   Incoming message can be a JSON serialized as a String, or a structured message linked with a schma stored in a schema registry.